tarwn/lessthandot-hugo/blogs/content/posts/2013-03-13-wrap-inserts-in-a-transaction.md

 5000	 190	  103
 1000	  40       23</pre>

-As you can see, when you have an explicit transaction it is much faster than when you don&#8217;t specify a transaction
+As you can see, when you have an explicit transaction it is much faster than when you don't specify a transaction

  [1]: /index.php/DataMgmt/DBProgramming/mongodb-vs-sql-server-insert-comparison